Advanced-computer-lab-2024/Roammate/README.md

   </details>
   <details>
   <summary>For Advertisers</summary>

-**Q: How do I manage my profile?**
-A: You can update your company details, including your website, hotline, and company profile, after registration approval.

-**Q: How do I create or manage activities?**
-A: Add, update, or delete activities with details like date, location (via Google Maps), price, and category tags.

 **Q: Can I track attendance and revenue?**
 A: Yes, you can view and filter reports to track the total number of tourists and revenue generated from your activities.